siberianfox/tinygwiki/Connecting-TinyG.md

 * **If you simply cannot connect try powering down the TinyG and quitting Coolterm (or your terminal program), powering back up and restarting the terminal.
 There is a known bug in the FTDI drivers that can cause this sometimes.**

 ####Verify Flow Control
 * Verify you have flow control configured properly.
-The default flow control for TinyG is XON, which can be set by `$ex=1`.
-Enter `$ex` to see the setting.
-You must have XON flow control enabled on both the Coolterm terminal (`XON`) and on the TinyG board.
+The default flow control for TinyG is XON, which uses the folliwing settings:
+ * Coolterm: `XON` checked
+ * TinyG `$ex=1`

 * RTS/CTS flow control is also available.
 Both Coolterm and TinyG must be configured the with these settings:
  * Coolterm: `CTS` checked
  * Coolterm: `DTR` checked